Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Six semester hours of Behavioral Sciences

-Admissions Statistics:The most recent entering class at Touro consists of students whose average science GPA was 3.56 and the average cumulative GPA was 3.53.
-The average MCAT score was 509.
+Admissions Statistics:The recent entering class at Touro consists of students with a median science GPA of 3.56 and a median cumulative GPA of 3.4.
+The median MCAT score is 507 and the acceptance rate is 2.7%.

 28. University of the Incarnate Word School of Osteopathic Medicine (UIWSOM)